AudioExplorer/AudioShake-Music-Stem-Separation-Demo/README.md

    - Upload your own `demo-assets.json` file
    - Or enter a URL to your assets JSON
 4. **Select Media**: Click any asset to load it in the player
-5. **Create Alignment**: Click "Create Alignment" to process the selected media
+5. **Create Taks**: Use the Task Builder to process the selected media with various models.
-6. **View Results**: Watch synchronized lyrics highlight as the media plays
+6. **View Results**: Watch synchronized playback of all stems as the media plays

 ## File Structure